syncfusion-content/blazor-docs/blazor/pivot-table/how-to/bind-complex-data-to-the-pivot-table.md

 ---
 layout: post
-title: Convert complex data to flat data and assign it to the Blazor Pivot Table | Syncfusion
+title: Convert complex data to flat data and assign it to the Blazor | Syncfusion
 description: Learn here all about how to convert complex data to flat data and assign it to the Syncfusion Blazor Pivot Table component and more.
 platform: Blazor
 control: Pivot Table
 documentation: ug
 ---

-# Convert complex data to flat data and assign it to the Blazor Pivot Table Component
+# Convert complex data to flat data and assign it to the Blazor Pivot Table

 By default, flat data can only bind to the pivot table.
 However, using **ExpandoObject**, you can connect complex data to the pivot table by converting it to flat data via code-behind and binding it to the pivot table using the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewDataSourceSettings-1.html#Syncfusion_Blazor_PivotView_PivotViewDataSourceSettings_1_DataSource) property under [PivotViewDataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewDataSourceSettings-1.html).